JoeyStanley/jekyll-for-designers/cv.md

 ### At Brigham Young University

+John Topham and Susan Redd Butler BYU Faculty Research Award ($2,000), awarded by the Charles Redd Center for Western Studies.
+"The Development of Utah English in Heber City."

 BYU College of Humanities Research Funding ($3,500).
 "The Low-Back-Merger Shift in the Western United States."
 (Two research assistants hired as transcribers.)

 ### At the University of Georgia